person holding a coffee with a box over that says the caregiver archetype

 The Caregiver Archetype

-The Caregiver archetype represents one of 12 brand archetypes.
 These personas offer brands a dozen ways to classify their voice, vision, and visuals, making their messaging clear—and clearly recognizable.
-As audiences find a brand that matches their own values and desires, they’re much more likely to support that business.

-I’ve used brand archetypes to clarify and build brands for years, and I can confidently say it’s my all-time favorite tool.
 The actual idea of brand archetypes came from the world of psychology, and expert business brains expanded the OG 4 archetypes into 12 categories that will help your brand exponentially.

 Why?
 Well, for starters, when you know who you are, you’ll quickly learn that like attracts like.
 Your ideal clients probably resonate with the same archetype you do!